christoomey/alfred-trello-boards/README.md

 [[ -s "$HOME/.rvm/scripts/rvm" ]] && source "$HOME/.rvm/scripts/rvm"
 ```

-Alter this as needed to make use of your preferred ruby version system.
+Create this file and alter this as needed to make use of your preferred ruby version system.

 Gems
 ----